Loading...

 Embed review widgets on your website and utility tools.

 Published on BlooTrue blog.
-BlooTrue is a free review management platform for local businesses offering smart review collection, AI-powered review replies, embeddable review widgets, and customer management tools.
+BlooTrue is a free review management platform for local businesses offering automated public review requests, a free AI review response generator, embeddable review widgets, and customer management tools.

 You can't delete negative reviews, and you shouldn't try to suppress them.
 But you CAN create systems that catch unhappy customers before they hit Google.
 The best defense against bad reviews isn't legal threats or review manipulation — it's proactive customer care.
 Here are five battle-tested strategies to prevent negative reviews from happening in the first place.